joe4mg/jltt/README.md

 - No routing (such as React Router) was required for the task requirements.
 - Only displaying image media on detail page
+- Set API responses as `any` - would ideally have type defs for these.